 First Snarky Tea makes several kinds of tea that do different things for you.
-There is one that help calm you down, get yourself together when your scattered, one that helps you when your angry, wakes you up and helps you sleep.
+There is one that help calm you down, get yourself together when you’re scatter- brained, one that helps you when your angry, wakes you up, and one that helps you sleep.

 What are side effects of Snarky Tea?

 The tea has high amounts of caffeine and may make you jittery.
-The Mayo Clinic says yerba mater in moderation is ok but those that drink too much may be at risk for longer periods, or cancer.
-Doctors say that gotu cola in studies did not have much effect on improving mood, heart rate, or blood pressure.
+The Mayo Clinic says yerba mate in moderation is ok but those that drink too much may be at risk for longer periods, or cancer.
+Doctors say that gotu kola in studies did not have much effect on improving mood, heart rate, or blood pressure.